Fentanyl is a highly potent opiate analgesic.

 It is highly addictive and can be lethal even in small quantities.
 It has become one of the most dangerous substances in the Canadian opioid crisis.
 Trafalgar Addiction Treatment Centres offers expert support to clients addicted to fentanyl or other opiates.

-Fentanyl was developed in 1959, and has been used as a painkiller since.
-However, it became significantly more prominent in the 1990s, when fentanyl patches were introduced.
-These were used for pain relief, releasing the drug gradually into the bloodstream over a number of days.
-Since this time, fentanyl has become a commonly abused drug in Canada.
-It is often present in other drugs, such as heroin and cocaine, which are sold on the street as pure.
+Manufacturers first developed fentanyl in 1959.
+Medics have prescribed it as a painkiller since.
+However, it became significantly more prominent in the 1990s, when pharmaceutical companies introduced fentanyl patches to the market.
+Doctors began prescribing these patches for pain relief.
+The patches release fentanyl gradually into the bloodstream over a number of days.
+Since the 1990s, fentanyl has become a commonly abused drug in Canada.
+It is often present in other drugs, such as heroin and cocaine, which dealers sell on the street as pure.

 Fentanyl Addiction Side Effects